Speed Graphic: Description

 Despite the common appellation of Speed Graphic, various Graphic models were produced between 1912 and 1973.
 The authentic Speed Graphic has a focal plane shutter that the Crown Graphic and Century Graphic models lack.
 The eponymous name "speed" came from the maximum speed of 1/1000 sec. that could be achieved with the focal plane shutter.
-The Speed Graphic was available in 2¼ x 3¼ inch, 3¼ x 4¼ inch, 5 x 7 inch and the most common format 4 x 5 inch.
+The Speed Graphic was available in 2¼ × 3¼ inch, 3¼ × 4¼ inch, 5 × 7 inch and the most common format 4 × 5 inch.
 Because of the focal plane shutter, the Speed Graphic can also use lenses that do not have shutters (known as barrel lenses).